“So they are no longer two, but one flesh. Therefore, what God has joined together, no human being must separate.” (Mt 19:6)

 What are the steps required for annulment?

 An annulment is a juridical statement that a marriage is not sacramental.
-Therefore, the parties involved are free to enter into a sacramental marriage.
+Thereafter, the parties involved are free to enter into a sacramental marriage.
 Most parish priests are able to help a couple or an individual begin the annulment process, but it will eventually require a legal procedure—argued by canon lawyers—at the local diocesan office.

 The process includes the gathering of testimony and documentation supporting the claim that the marriage is not sacramental based on a lack of maturity or desire to enter into a lifelong, faithful union, which is open to the possibility of children.